-Whatever you like to shoot, from cities and countryside to people and penguins, it’s got the autofocus, burst shooting and image quality to snag you some great shots.
-And it’s a surprisingly talented video camera too.
+Whatever you like to shoot, from cities and countryside to people and penguins, it has the autofocus, burst shooting and image quality to snag you some great shots.
+And it’s a surprisingly talented video camera, too.

-There are a few minor drawbacks compared to bigger cameras – the handling can be tricky for those with larger hands, there’s no in-built image stabilisation and the EVF magnification is a bit on the low side.
-The Sony A6400 probably also edges it for autofocus reliability, though not by much.
+There are a few minor drawbacks compared to bigger cameras – the handling can be tricky for those with larger hands, the lack of built-in image stabilisation and the EVF magnification is a bit on the low side.
+The Sony A6400 probably also edges it for autofocus reliability, although not by much.

 But the X-T30’s size makes it perfect for travel and street photography, and when paired with one of Fujifilm’s many excellent prime lenses, it’s one of the most fun and rewarding shooting experiences around.

 The Fujifilm X-T30 is available to buy right now.

 Body-only it costs £849, although if you don’t currently have any X-Series lenses we’d recommend buying it with the XF 18-55mm lens for £1199.

 With its similar dimensions, price and shooting power, the Sony A6400 is the X-T30’s closest rival – and there’s not much to separate the two cameras.